lianagitsit/pi-flowers/README.md

 # config

-create a file called pi_name.txt in the root file, and enter the pi name in that file as the onlu line.
+create a file called pi_name.txt in the root file, and enter the pi name in that file as the only line.

 # Server for pi-flowers